Women’s March Organizers Want To Know Where Supporters Can Find Their Magazine Cover

 “We appreciate Glamour for honoring 26 amazing women, who organized the Women’s March,” the spokesperson said in an email to BuzzFeed News.
 “Unfortunately, our families, friends, and supporters across the country haven’t been able to find the cover issue on newsstands, so we look forward to working with Glamour to find ways to make our historic cover accessible to our communities.”

 In posts online about the cover, which was announced earlier this year at the group’s first-ever convention, the organizers described the “blessed opportunity” it was to be recognized for the movement’s achievements — and how the honor was the “fuel to keep going.”
 But the organizers, who travel often, say they could not find copies on newsstands, which left them uncertain about whether the cover — which has been written about by places like Jezebel — was actually out there.
-“We have no proof,” that it wasn’t released to millions of Glamour subscribers, a person close to the group said.
+“We have no proof” that it wasn't released to millions of Glamour subscribers, a person close to the group said.
 But on newsstands, “Nobody found it.”

 A Glamour spokesperson said that Glamour’s Women of the Year December issue was comprised of five separate covers, “all of which were sent to our subscribers across the country.”
 Other covers appear to include a teaser line about “the women behind the Women’s March.”